 3 Unwelcome Workout Partners: The Gym Fungus Among Us

-A post- workout glow, a feeling of strength and happiness, those are the things you want to take away from the gym.
+A post- workout glow, a feeling of strength and happiness, those are the things you and your client’s want to take away from the gym.
 But there may be some not so welcome fungal tag alongs.
-In recognition of the first Fungal Disease Awareness Week, this post isn’t meant to deter you from going to the gym but to offer tips on how to prevent getting some of the more common infections.
+In recognition of Fungal Disease Awareness Week, this post isn’t meant to deter you from going to the gym but to offer tips on how to prevent getting some of the more common infections.